mickk-/mickk-.github.io/_drafts/concepts_for_types.md

 It will be used to write the simplest, non-trivial function templates that can make use of that concept.

 A direct approach is to consider that concepts operate on (concrete) types.
 That is to say, the constraint `IteratorType<It>` is satisfied as long as `It` is a type that can be used as an iterator.
-In my opinion this is how concepts have historically been informally specified, going back to the days of [the SGI STL](https://www.sgi.com/tech/stl/).
-Consequently it appears it is also the most common way of writing and talking about concepts today.
+In my opinion this is how concepts have historically been informally specified, going back to the days of [the SGI STL](https://www.sgi.com/tech/stl/) (e.g. the [STL Trivial Iterator concept](https://www.sgi.com/tech/stl/trivial.html)).
+Consequently it appears it is also the most common way of writing and talking about concepts **today**.

 ```cpp
 template<typename It>